michalmalinowski87/photo/docs/user-flows.md

          - Deletes originals for selected photos
          - Deletes previews for selected photos
          - Deletes thumbnails for selected photos
-         - Keeps final photos and ZIPs
+         - Keeps final photos
+         - **ZIP handling**:
+           - If backup addon purchased: ZIP remains available for download
+           - If no backup addon: ZIP should have been deleted after one-time download (or never generated)
    - Client receives email notification

 6. **Client Downloads Final Photos**